-Whether we speak of Bethlehem worshiping, Bethlehem building up the body, Bethlehem evangelizing unbelievers, the final goal is the same at every point—that God be glorified.
-Bethlehem is a vision of a great, holy, free, and graciously sovereign God—a vision of GOD to be savored in worship, a vision of GOD to be strengthened in nurture, and a vision of GOD to be spread in evangelism and missions.
-"From him and through him and to him are all things.
-To him be glory for ever.
-Amen" (Romans 11:36).
+Whether we speak of Bethlehem worshiping, building up the body, or evangelizing unbelievers, the final goal is the same at every point — that God be glorified.
+Bethlehem is a vision of a great, holy, free, and graciously sovereign God — a vision of God to be savored in worship, a vision of God to be strengthened in nurture, and a vision of God to be spread in evangelism and missions.
+“From him and through him and to him are all things.
+To him be glory forever.
+Amen” (Romans 11:36).

-Now to the text of the morning!
-Romans 4.
-If the goal of all we do is to glorify God—to magnify his worth, clarify his beauty, exalt his excellence, portray his perfections—if that is our goal, then Romans 4:19–21 gives us a very crucial insight into how we go about it.
+Now to the text — Romans 4.
+If the goal of all we do is to glorify God — to magnify his worth, clarify his beauty, exalt his excellence, portray his perfections — if that is our goal, then Romans 4:19–21 gives us a very crucial insight into how we go about it.

 Martin Luther’s Insight

 I hope you agree that one thing this text teaches is that we glorify God by believing his promises.
 Listen to Martin Luther, who got a hold on this truth so firmly: